Prjoel/Chapp/README.md

 #### Nodejs
 #### A Web Browser

+#### Add into `/backend` a .env file following as a guide the .env.example file.
+#### If you are using a PORT different than `2021` you will have to modify `backend\client\src\requests\requests.js` path property in order to match the URI.
 ## Available Scripts

 #### In /backend directory you can run:

 ### `npm run server`

 Runs the server.js file using `nodemon` and `dotenv` dependencies.
-The `express` application serves the assets from the build directory (created after running `npm run build` command, see below for details).
+The `express` application serves the assets from the build directory (created after running `npm run build` command, this step is necessary to see the app working fully, see below for details).

 #### In the project's client directory /backend/client, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
+This is not recommended since the application will not be synchronized with the backend and requests will not be successful <br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />